 After John’s father died when he was seven years old, he was sent to live with an aunt and uncle, Thomas Hancock and Lydia Henchman Hancock.
 It was this uncle who owned the mercantile business that later made John wealthy.
 The business called the House of Hancock, imported goods from Great Britain and exported goods like rum, whale oil, and fish.
 Thomas and his wife were prominent citizens of Boston and lived in Hancock Manor on Beacon Hill.
 As they had no children of their own, they raised John as their son and to be their heir.

 Thomas Hancock died in 1764, and John inherited everything he had, including the business, the manor, thousands of acres of land, and three household slaves.
-The slaves continued to work for John and his aunt for a while, but the terms of his uncles will eventually freed them.
+The slaves continued to work for John and his aunt for a while, but the terms of his uncles will eventually free them.
 John Hancock himself never personally bought or sold any slaves.

 John became one of the five Selectmen of Boston in 1765, and office once held by his uncle.
 When the colonists rioted over the British Stamp Act, John took a moderate position at first, but eventually began to boycott British goods, which made him extremely popular in Boston.
 He was elected to the Massachusetts House of Representatives in 1766 because of it.

 Samuel Adams was the clerk of the House at the time.
 Fifteen years older than John and very stark and Puritanical in demeanor in comparison to John’s taste for luxury and extravagance, they made unlikely friends.
 However, Samuel became John’s political mentor and encouraged his support of and participation in the American Revolution when it officially began.